rickosborne/skyline/adapter/cypher/634-lancehorn.md

 _**Body.**_

 _**Drill Horns.**_
-Takes 2x damage.
+Takes 2&times; damage (all types).

 _**Freeze Canister.**_
 Can tear loose.
-Takes 2x damage.
+Takes 2&times; damage (all types).
-Explodes when destroyed for ice damage to all creatures within 30 ft.
+Explodes when destroyed for Cold damage to all creatures within Short range.
-Contains: 1x Chillwater.
+Contains: 1&times; Chillwater.

 ### Loot